-In this illustration, plots with numbers are Building Plots, the ones without numbers are Farm Lands.
-Plots marked red are sold, the ones marked blue are not sold.
+This illustration shows Building Plots; those which are marked red have been sold, those which are marked blue have not been sold.
 B1 is a small Building Plot with an area of 661 m² whereas B43 has a surface of 1,158 m².

 The spring is located between the Building Plots B80 and B18, where the road bends.
 A secondary entrance is located between the Building Plots B39 and B40, however, the path outside Finca Bayano is only passable on foot or by horse.

-In this figure, plots with numbers are Farm Lands; the ones without numbers are Building Plots.
-Plots marked red are sold, the ones marked blue are not sold.
-One square meter of Farm Land is available from US$8.
+This illustration shows Farm Lands; those which are marked red have been sold, those which are marked blue have not been sold.
+One square meter of Farm Land is available from US$12.
 A47 has an area of 1,010 m² the biggest Farm Land, A36 has an area of 10,706 m².

 Farm Land can be shared by several parties.
-If you intend to keep large animals, such as horses or cows, you need a Farm Land for this.
+If you intend to keep large animals, such as horses or cows, you need a Farm Land for to do so.
 One hectare may provide sufficient food for five large animals, if the place is well maintained and irrigated.